CeeJay-VIII/linux-git/README.md

-Steps to clone your repository in Linux
+6 steps to clone your repository in Linux